PECE-project/drupal-pece/README.md

 ddev content-import-all
 ```

+Note that the "[warning] … was not found" messages are addressed by the necessarily later `content-import-all` step.

 ## Updating Drupal Core

 This project will attempt to keep all of your Drupal Core files up-to-date; the